Table of Contents

 People also refer to promissory notes by other names:

-If you’re borrowing or lending money, and want to create a private yet enforceable agreement that addresses payment details, interest rates, collateral, and late fees, use a:
+If you’re borrowing or lending money, you should create a private yet enforceable agreement that addresses payment details, interest rates, collateral, and late fees.
+To accomplish that, IOUs, promissory notes, and loan agreements are all valid options, but have small differences.

 4. How to Write a Promissory Note: Promissory Note Format

-A legal promissory note should answer seven basic questions:
+A legal promissory note should contain the following details and clauses:

 A standard promissory note should name who is receiving money or a line of credit (the “borrower”) and who will be repaid (the “lender”).
-Only the borrower must sign the promissory note, but it is good practice to also include the lender’s signature.
+Only the borrower must sign the promissory note, but it’s good practice to also include the lender’s signature.

 The promissory note should clearly spell out how the money will be paid back to the lender.
-For repayment options, refer to the table below.
+For instance, depending on how the promissory note is structured, the borrower must pay back the lender by a certain date (known as a “maturity date”).
+If there is no date or if the date has already passed, it is “payable on demand” or “due on demand.”
+For all of the repayment options, refer to the table below.

 Four Types of Repayment Options